kalyani301/Statistical-Insights-into-Health-Insurance-Claims-and-Premiums/README.md

 # objective

-Identify Key Risk Factors: Determine the most influential variables predicting the likelihood of a claim to assist actuaries.
+1.Identify Key Risk Factors: Determine the most influential variables predicting the likelihood of a claim to assist actuaries.

-Premium Adjustment: Set a base premium and modify it based on individual risk categories (Low, Medium, High).
+2.Premium Adjustment: Set a base premium and modify it based on individual risk categories (Low, Medium, High).

-Variable Association: Use Welch’s two-sample t-test to assess relationships between key variables.
+3.Variable Association: Use Welch’s two-sample t-test to assess relationships between key variables.

-Underdispersion Handling: Apply a quasi-likelihood approach for skewed response data with constant coefficient of variation.
+4.Underdispersion Handling: Apply a quasi-likelihood approach for skewed response data with constant coefficient of variation.

-Fraud Detection: Detect suspicious claim patterns to identify potential fraud.
+5.Fraud Detection: Detect suspicious claim patterns to identify potential fraud.